tranngonguyettu/FNP_Sales_Analysis/README.md

 ### Daily
 <img width="799" height="435" alt="Image" src="https://github.com/user-attachments/assets/466cec33-10aa-4558-b43f-64f80a52b477" />

-- Both revenue and order volumne increase during weekends with a peak sales on Tuesday.
+- Both revenue and order volume increase during weekends with a peak sales on Tuesday.
 - The small difference between total sales and total orders: revenue is mainly volume-driven with the average order value of $3520.98.
 - Revenue performance is influenced by customer shopping seasons than spending frequencies.
 Therefore, strategies, such as engagement promotion and marketing campaigns during seasonal periods would be more effective than price-focused approaches.